jgato/jgato/random_docs/Scaling down clusters with ZTP.md

 To delete the Node you can use your oc client or create an ACM Policy

-#### Using 'oc client'

-This option is pretty easy and straightforward.
-But you need Admin access to the Spoke cluster.
-Something that would not happen on a GitOps scenario.
-Where your only way of connecting the cluster is with you Git Repository.

-You only have to oc drain and oc delete the node.
-More details [here](https://access.redhat.com/solutions/4976801) or [here](https://docs.openshift.com/container-platform/4.10/machine_management/deleting-machine.html).
-Both ways will be oka.

-When each host is deployed, it is also created a BMH object for each one, in the Spoke cluster.
-In the previous step we deleted the BMH from the Hub cluster.
-Now, we have to do the same in the spoke.
-Using 'oc -n openshift-machine-api get bmh' you can get the list of BMH, delete the one corresponding the node deleted.

-#### Using an ACM Policy
+> To delete the Node from the Openshift Spoke cluster using oc client is not covered on this article.
+This is already officially documented as a regular procedure to  [delete a Machine](https://docs.openshift.com/container-platform/4.10/machine_management/deleting-machine.html)
+>
+> This procedure requires Admin access to the Spoke cluster.

-If you are using a GitOps approach, maybe you dont have Admin access to Spoke cluster.
-Also, ZTP is your point of truth about the Cluster status.
-So, you can create an ACM Policy inside your GitOps flow, that marks this host to be deleted.
+If you are using a GitOps approach, usually, you dont have Admin access to Spoke cluster.
+Also, ZTP is your only point of truth about the Cluster status.
+Therefore, your git repository is you only way of managing the Spoke Cluster.
+An ACM Policy can be created, inside your GitOps flow, that will mark one, or many, hosts to be deleted.

 > Here we dont cover details about creating Policies, or how to use CGU to enforce them.
-It is expected you have some minimum knowledge about how to use ZTP
+It is expected you have some minimum knowledge about how to use ZTP.
+More details about how to use [Policies](https://open-cluster-management.io/getting-started/integration/policy-framework/) and the [TALM](https://docs.openshift.com/container-platform/4.11/scalability_and_performance/ztp_far_edge/ztp-talm-updating-managed-policies.html) operator to enforce them.

-Create an ACM Policy to delete the Machine corresponding to that Node, and the proper PlacementRules and PlacementBindings.
-I have another [document](https://github.com/jgato/jgato/blob/main/random_docs/ztp-zero-touch-all.md#making-the-match-between-policies-and-clusters) summarizing how to create these Policies.
+How to create an ACM Policy to delete the Machine corresponding to that Node, and the proper PlacementRules and PlacementBindings:

 The Policy: instead of deleting the Node, we will delete the Machine.
 This ensures that before deleting the Node, it makes a drain process.
+The Policy also includes the deletion of the BareMetalHost object for that host.

 ```yaml
 ---